Listening as An Art and Skill for Improving Relationships

 I laugh every time I view this video on listening.
 Of course, it is not realistic, but I think it’s closer to reality than many of us would like to believe about ourselves.
 Broad sweeping generalization alert: Men and women listen differently, not just what we listen to, but also how we listen and respond to each other.

-Again, broad sweeping generalization alert; men listen more to content and connect through content as the primary vehicle for connecting.
+Again, this broad sweeping generalization alert: men listen more to content and connect through content as the primary vehicle for connecting.
 Women more often listen to what’s behind the content, feelings, intention, energy, as the primary means of connecting, the content is not always at the forefront.
-In the video clip of the “Lemon Scene” in the film The Breakup, the male character does not acknowledge the female character’s need to be heard, her requests do not seem important to him.
+In the video clip of the “Lemon Scene” in the film The Breakup, the male character does not acknowledge the female character’s need to be heard; her requests do not seem important to him.
 To the male, a very exaggerated character of this particular male-type, he brought home lemons, that he didn’t recognize that they were going to be for the centerpiece, therefore, here lemons were not fruitful, is not a relevant fact.
 To him, she asked for lemons and he honored her request, she should be grateful.
-Of course, few of us are this extreme, but I think many of can relate to the scene and how it plays out in our own lives.
-To me, listening was the key element missing on both their parts; this facilitated fighting, resentment and eventual breakup that follows in the movie.
+Of course, few of us are this extreme, but I think many of us can relate to the scene and how it plays out in our own lives.
+To me, listening was the key element missing on both their parts; this facilitated fighting, resentment, and the eventual breakup that followed in the movie.
 I think this happens more often than folks think.
-The skill and art of listening is critical in our need for deep and meaningful connections.
+The skill and art of listening are critical in our need for deep and meaningful connections.

 “This is the problem with dealing with someone who is actually a good listener.
 They don’t jump in on your sentences, saving you from actually finishing them, or talk over you, allowing what you do manage to get out to be lost or altered in transit.
 Instead, they wait, so you have to keep going.”
 Sarah Dessen, Just Listen